-The following calibration instructions are only applicable to RF Valves® in open/close (on/off) service with a pneumatic or hydraulic actuator.
+The following calibration instructions are only applicable to RF Valves® equipped with a Siemens PS2 positioner and a reduced port elastomer tube.
 The RF Valve® is factory calibrated to close with the amount of crush necessary to seal against the applicable line pressure.
 After calibration, a set screw is inserted into each of the A-nuts and a coating of blue rubber is applied to the pull bar threads above the A-nut (Fig. 1).